 giving thanks is routine and not so meaningful.

 What happens when your harvest is not-so-abundant and things are clearly not heading your way?
-Not so easy now to remain grateful, is it?
+It's not so easy now to remain grateful, is it?

 Most of human suffering, as the spiritual leaders teach us, is attachment to something that we cannot have.
 This includes attachment to material goods, the attachment to what we do for a living, or what we do for a hobby, the way we look, or anything by which we define ourselves.